scala/docs.scala-lang/_overviews/scala3-book/domain-modeling-fp.md

 ------------------------------------------------------
 - A function `f` is pure if, given the same input `x`, it always returns the same output `f(x)`
 - The function’s output depends *only* on its input variables and its internal algorithm
-- It doesn't modify its input parameters
+- It doesn’t modify its input parameters
-- It doesn't mutate any hidden state
+- It doesn’t mutate any hidden state
-- It doesn't have any “back doors”: It doesn't read data from the outside world (including the console, web services, databases, files, etc.), or write data to the outside world
+- It doesn’t have any “back doors”: It doesn’t read data from the outside world (including the console, web services, databases, files, etc.), or write data to the outside world
 {% endcomment %}